×

 What is the weather like in the Dominican Republic?

 "The Dominican Republic has a tropical climate with warm temperatures year-round.
 The average temperature is around 25°C (77°F).
 The rainy season runs from May to November, with the heaviest rainfall occurring in October and November.
 The dry season runs from December to April, with the hottest months being March and April.
-The Dominican Republic also experiences hurricanes during the summer months," said one expat.
+The Dominican Republic also experiences hurricanes during the summer months," mentioned an expat living in Dominican Rep.

 Are there good restaurants in the Dominican Republic?